Protein Powders: Vegetarian Diets vs. Animal Protein Diets

 Paleo, Pea and Whey Protein Powders

 We now offer a wide variety of food and protein powders for both vegan and paleo diets, to help everyone get the nutrients they need.
-Because it is not always easy to eat well, or to get our children to eat well, we have recently added a number of Designs for Health nutritional food powders in both vanilla and chocolate flavors.
-These are very high quality, professional, clinically-tested paleo, pea, and whey protein powders, and complete, functional meal powders.
-We also offer NanoPro, a vegan, vegetable-source protein powder, along with Premier Whey Peptein, and Premier Trim Body Blend.
+Because it is not always easy to eat well, or to get our children to eat well.
+We have high quality, professional, clinically-tested paleo, pea, and whey protein powders, and complete, functional meal powders.

 I would not rely on any one supplement as a sole source of protein or nutrition, though these are all wonderful choices for those of us who need extra protein, nutrition or variety in our diets.
 They also support those times when we need a quick and easy way to get a quick nutritious meal.